JulScsl/opencode-sandbox/README.md

-# OpenCode Sandbox for Windows with Podman
+# OpenCode Sandbox for Windows

-Run OpenCode in a sandboxed container environment on Windows using Podman.
+Run OpenCode in a sandboxed container environment on Windows using Podman or Docker.
 This project provides a secure, isolated development environment that protects your host system from potential issues while working with AI-assisted coding tools.

 ## What is This?

-This project allows you to run [OpenCode](https://opencode.ai) (an AI coding assistant CLI) inside a Podman container on Windows.
+This project allows you to run [OpenCode](https://opencode.ai) (an AI coding assistant CLI) inside a container on Windows.
 The container is configured with security best practices and includes all necessary dependencies:

 - Python 3.13
 - OpenCode CLI